neurogeom/CAR/docs/2-CAR-WS.md

 # CAR-WS

-CAR-WS, which are built upon the foundation of the Vaa3D system, while incorporating a cloud server and enabling collaborative capabilities.
-And it also take several features from [Vaa3D](http://www.vaa3d.org/), refers the [User Manual](https://github.com/Vaa3D/Vaa3D_Wiki/wiki/UserManual.wiki) for details.
+CAR-WS is built upon the foundation of the Vaa3D system, incorporating a cloud server and enabling collaborative capabilities.
+It also incorporates several features from [Vaa3D](http://www.vaa3d.org/), please refers the [User Manual](https://github.com/Vaa3D/Vaa3D_Wiki/wiki/UserManual.wiki) for details.

 ## Installation